 The crisis is an affront to the British values we hold dear

-The events unfolding now are a direct attack on the noble values the UK stands for.
-Tolerance, free speech and a plurality of opinion are at the very heart of what it means to be British.
-The fanaticism fuelling this campaign of terror is not.
-Reducing our long and complex national history to a story of oppression is dangerous.
-It it not only a false understanding of the past, but it suggests a world in which things can only ever be right or wrong.
-This passionate historically illiteracy is overturning British ideals.
-And replacing them with a wilfully ignorant culture of fear.
-Proponents include Director of the Free Speech Union Inaya Folarin Iman.Explore
+Tolerance, free speech, and a plurality of opinion are at the heart of what it means to be British.
+Our long and complex national history cannot be reduced to either right or wrong.
+This historical illiteracy is overturning British ideals and replacing them with a wilfully ignorant culture of fear.

 "We should re-imagine what these statues stand for!"